ritaturk/xenko-docs/manual/getting-started/create-project.md

 # Create a project

-To start developing your game or application, you must first create a [project](xref:project).
+To start developing your game or application, you must first create a project.

 This page will show you how to create a new empty project, and how to create a project based on a template or sample.
 Templates are projects that contain just the necessary elements to start working on a specific type of game.
 Samples are complete games, on which you can base your game, or use to learn from.

-## Create or open a project dialog
+## Create or open project dialog

 To create a new game, first you have to open the **New/open project** dialog.